OpenFeign/feign/README.md

 ### Integrations
 Feign intends to work well within Netflix and other Open Source communities.
 Modules are welcome to integrate with your favorite projects!
 ### Gson
-[GsonModule](https://github.com/Netflix/feign/tree/master/feign-gson) adds default encoders and decoders so you get get started with a json api.
+[GsonModule](https://github.com/Netflix/feign/tree/master/feign-gson) adds default encoders and decoders so you get get started with a JSON api.

 Integration requires you pass `new GsonModule()` to `Feign.create()`, or add it to your graph with Dagger:
 ```java